Strategic planning and scenario planning in public institutions: the case study of Pacific Alliance

 Abstract

 Emerging economies are striving to fortify their institutions, in order to achieve economic growth.
-However, they are still prone to exogenous shocks.
-When uncontrollable scenarios overwhelm the capacity to adapt, the institution is in a turbulent field.
+Howewer, they are still prone exogenous shocks.
+When uncontrollable scenarios overwhelm the capacity to adapt, the inst institution is in a turbulent field.
 This paper presents an introductory analysis of public institutions in the Pacific Alliance i.e. Chile, Colombia, Mexico and Peru.
-It evaluates current strategic planning and also inquiries into the practice of scenario planning, or what existent elements that favor the foresight narrative.
-Through a comparative analysis of public institutions, it finds that the use of communication and the social process of planning are useful existent elements.
-Nevertheless, the focus on one future - which is usually circumscribed to the government agenda - limits the capacity of future building to challenge status-quo thought.
+It evaluates current strategic planning and also inquiries into the practice of scenario planning, or what existent elements that favor the foresight narrative, Through a comparative analysis of public institutions, it finds that the use of communication and the social process of planning are useful existent elements.
+Nevertheless, the focus on one future.
+Which is usually circunscribed to the government agenda-limits the capacity of future building to challenges status-quo thought.
 This paper holds practical implications for political actors and contributes to the theory of planning in turbulent fields.

 Original languageEnglish